coredds/eniGOma/USAGE.md

 eniGOma encrypt --text "Symbols: αβγ δεζ 🙂 test!"
 ```

-No need to specify alphabets - eniGOma automatically detects the optimal character set from your text.
+Note: The default alphabet is auto-detected (equivalent to --alphabet=auto).
+No need to specify alphabets; eniGOma automatically detects the optimal character set from your text.

-## Brazilian Portuguese Support 🇧🇷
+## Brazilian Portuguese Support

 eniGOma includes **built-in support for Brazilian Portuguese** with both auto-detection and the `AlphabetPortuguese` predefined alphabet.